Enuresis refers to involuntary urination.

 - Maltreatment

-Always think about abuse and safeguarding, particularly with deliberate bedwetting, punishment for bedwetting (despite parental education) or unexplained secondary nocturnal enuresis.
+Consider maltreatment and safeguarding, particularly with deliberate bedwetting, punishment (despite parental education) or unexplained secondary nocturnal enuresis.

-Management of secondary nocturnal enuresis is based on treating the underlying cause.
-The most common and easily treatable secondary causes are urinary tract infections and constipation.
-Other problems may require referral to secondary care for further management.
+Management of secondary nocturnal enuresis involves treating the underlying cause.
+Urinary tract infections and constipation are common and easily treatable.
+Other problems may require referral for further management.

 Diurnal Enuresis